 I produce, write, and create the videos and learning materials for History for Humans.
 For eleven years I have been a social studies teacher in a Title-1 public high school and in 2020 I was named the Hawai’i State History Teacher of the Year by Gilder Lehrman Institute of American History.
 With Gilder Lehrman, I was also afforded the amazing opportunity of studying at Oxford University to grow professionally, academically, and further develop my pedagogy in 2016 with amazing teachers around the country.

-I was fortunate enough to take a sabbatical where I drove up and down and all over the country, living on couches, camping, and sleeping in my car, visiting with hundreds of teachers; some award-winning, some struggling through their first year, in inner-city, rural, public, private, charter, and magnet schools.
-I visited twenty-five states, many national parks, museums, over sixty schools, and all wrote about it in my blog: www.lewerstravels.weebly.com.
+I was fortunate enough to take a sabbatical in 2017 driving up and down and across the country- living on couches, camping, and sleeping in my car, visiting with hundreds of teachers; some award-winning, some struggling through their first year, in inner-city, rural, public, private, charter, and magnet schools.
+I visited twenty-seven states, many national parks, museums, over sixty schools, and wrote all about it in my blog: www.lewerstravels.weebly.com.
 It was a transformative experience collaborating with so many teachers from such diverse teaching environments and learned so much from them and the students I got to work with.
 I realized there are so many teachers just like myself- that are working so incredibly hard to provide learning activities for a wide range of abilities in one classroom so that all students can be challenged and supported so they can grow and improve and that many still are desperate for quality resources, but sometimes it feels like an impossible task.